Skip to main content

 When successful, the src/pluginDef.ts file contains the new configurations.

-To create a unique plug-in: Change the plug-in name, display name, and description according to your project.
+Change the plug-in name, display name, and description according to your project.

 Adding third-party packages

-Install third-party packages as dependencies for the plug-in's client-side API.
+Install third-party packages as dependencies for the plug-in's client-side API:

 1. Run npm install --save-exact diff to install the diff package (which includes methods for comparing text).